wickedchicken/stip-blog/content/post/programmer-in-berlin-language.md

   appropriate.
 As an example, "That's something I am always doing" is incorrect[^vw], say "that's something I always do" instead.
 3. "Sew" is pronounced identically to "so," not "sue."
-4. "Clothes" sounds nearly identical to "close," and not "clo-thes."
+4. "Clothes" sounds nearly identical to "close,"[^american-clothes] and not "clo-thes."
 The "th" is unvoiced and barely audible.
 I found a [quick video][clothes-video] about it that might be helpful.
   I'm aware that "th" is very difficult to pronounce for German speakers, and will happily attempt to pronounce "_Brötchen_" for you in solidarity.